 The Material Library Panel

-The Library panel is a part of the main window.
-To open the panel when it is hidden, use the View button or the Window > Show Library menu command.
+To open the Library panel when it is hidden, use the View button or the Window > Material Library menu command.
 Using the View button, you can also detach the panel from the main window.

 After importing an object, the program can create a temporary category called Imported.
 This category is used to store materials of imported objects.
 If you wish to use these materials later, copy them to a standard or custom category.